ciscops/ansible-onprem-vmdk-import/README.md

 # ansible-onprem-vmdk-import

-This playbook automates the processes of exporting an OnPrem from VMware and Importing it as an AWS AMI.
+This playbook automates the processes of exporting an Smart Software Manager OnPrem server from VMware and importing it as an AWS AMI.

 ## Prerequisites